 - Market Research: Prepared by DKM Economic Consultants and published by BPFI, the DKM/BPFI SME Market Monitor, is a regular report which tracks a range of key indicators important for the performance of the SME sector.
 The report draws on 15 indicators that influence the circumstances under which SMEs conduct their business and provides commentary and analysis on the current environment for SMEs and likely future trends.
 To see the latest report click here.

 - SME Financial Education: BPFI and member banks have developed a range of tools and resources to help SMEs manage their finance, assess their financing needs and make applying for credit simpler.
-These initiatives have resulted in the Standard Small Business Credit Application Guidance and Form, the BPFI/Consultative Committee of Accountancy Bodies – Ireland (CCAB-I) Business Plan Guidance and the Small Business Finance website with Chambers Ireland, which provides small businesses with information on financing options available.
+These initiatives have resulted in the Standard Small Business Credit Application Guidance and Form, and the BPFI/Consultative Committee of Accountancy Bodies – Ireland (CCAB-I) Business Plan Guidance.
 BPFI welcomes efforts by Government departments and agencies to address SME financial education needs through initiatives such as the ManagementWorks Finance4Growth programme.
 In our submission on the proposed National Entrepreneurship Policy Statement, we encouraged Government, supported by SME representative bodies, to develop initiatives and programmes to boost financial literacy and entrepreneurial management skills among SMEs.
 Indeed, entrepreneurial education and training to support growth and business creation was identified as an area for immediate action in the European Commission’s Entrepreneurship 2020 Action Plan and the Report of the Entrepreneurship Forum recommended a national education strategy for entrepreneurship at all levels of the education system.
 For further information on any of the above initiatives please click on the individual links and websites or visit our Customer Assist Business page.